johncostanzo/LabelMaker3000/README.md

 file should be imported into an Excel spreadsheet, then BarTender can print the labels individually, or the Totem Pole spreadsheet can be sent to our "Totem Pole provider" (?) to make Totem Poles for us.

-ISSUES:
--Has not been tested on a Mac or Linux machine.
--Input validation could be handled better, specifying exact error and which text box.
--Doesn't really check if file is written to Desktop when Success! message is printed.
--testMain() is HUGE.
--Test files (...Expected.txt, ...Actual.txt) should be in /src/test/resources.